whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 So work with others to form a healthy community, making it as beautiful as you can while living under the imposed laws of your unhealthy nation.
 Even if nothing bigger ever happens, it will be good and worth the effort.
 And if the time is ever ripe for all the communities to come together to form a sovereign healthy nation, the community you help build will have an important role to play.

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #32<br/>Talk clearly about the kind of friendship you want to have</div>
+<div class="rev-act-body">Think about what kind of friendship you want to have with others.
+Then approach a friend or acquintance with whom you want a deep friendship, and ask if they'd like to discuss the sort of relationship you two could have.
+Tell them clearly what you want, such as a friendship where each person can rely on the other to tell the truth, to share, and support each other in hard times.
+Tell them that you're willing to commit to these things -- whatever qualities you choose -- to make this friendship real.
+Ask them what they want in the friendship and how they are willing to show up to make it happen.
+Try to find common ground, so you're both excited about the quality of friendship you're committing to have with each other.<br/><br/>When you set clear, high expectations and then meet them, this can create a deep trust faster than just "letting the relationship happen."</div></div>

 ### Hold Good Boundaries to Keep Selfishness Out

 In unhealthy nations, many people don't learn to hold good boundaries in their personal life.
 People can learn to tolerate inappropriate behavior towards themselves, or act hurtfully towards others and not notice or not care.**

 This is because people in unhealthy nations are not allowed to set the boundaries they live by.
-Laws are imposed on them and they're not allowed to uphold them, meaning most people live within boundaries that others choose and enforce.
-When children are raised to be obedient, they are trained not to have good personal boundaries and instead accept the boundaries, or rules, that authority figures give them.
+Laws are imposed on them which they're not allowed to uphold, meaning most people live within boundaries that others choose and enforce.
 Much of the spiritual growth required to live in a healthy community involves learning how to hold good boundaries.**

-For many people, selfishness seems normal and unremarkable, but it is a poison for healthy communities and nations.
+For many people, selfishness seems normal, but it is a poison for healthy communities and nations.
 To avoid selfishness, your community must learn to hold good boundaries too.

 Many people are not ready to live in healthy communities for various reasons.
 Some people won't see the value in them.
 Infiltrators will pretend to want community but actually try to sabotage it.
 Others will want community but aren't really committed to the depth of personal growth needed to show up in a good way.
 These people need to be prevented from joining the community, or evicted if they are allowed in, at least until they change their ways.